VVZen/3d-utilities/rendering/README.md

 Rendering
 =====================

-Simple scripts to simplify the worflow in a 3d pipeline.

 ### maya_batch_render.sh
 This script will simply render a maya scene to specified path.
 Can be useful for queuing multiple scenes on the same machine.